fcarella/flutter_docker_image_windows/README.md

+Excellent!
+I'm glad we've reached a complete and robust solution.

+Here is the final, comprehensive `README.md`.
+It has been rewritten to be a complete, step-by-step guide for a new user, incorporating the final, corrected automation script and the full workflow for setting up and using the environment after a reboot.

+---

 # Flutter Dev Container Template for Windows 11

 This repository is a starter template for bootstrapping a new Flutter project with a fully containerized, reproducible development environment.
 It uses a **Fedora 42** Linux container and is integrated with **Visual Studio Code's Dev Containers** for a seamless "clone and code" experience on a **Windows 11 host**.